Real-Time Deployment

 --no-remote

-Invocations parameters are model specific.
-For the following model (assuming it was built and deployed successfully as a real-time endpoint, with the model ID iris_classifier
+For the below model, assuming it was built and deployed successfully as a real-time endpoint, with the model ID iris_classifier

 from sklearn import svm, datasets